 Visible Spider Veins on the Skin

 Hand tremors may be an indicator that the person is dealing with alcoholism.
 Tremors are one of the early withdrawal symptoms, and they may manifest after as little as 10 hours without alcohol.
-Often, alcoholics have hand tremors in the morning or at the end of the work day, but they disappear after drinking.
+Often, alcoholics have hand tremors in the morning or at the end of the workday, but they disappear after drinking.

-Alcoholism can lead to liver damage in a very short of time.
-Often, liver damage leads to jaundice, or a yellowing of the skin.
+Alcoholism can lead to liver damage in a very short amount of time.
+Often, liver damage leads to jaundice, a yellowing of the skin.
 This happens because the liver of an alcoholic produces an excess of bile that begins to circulate in the bloodstream.

 Chest Infections or Respiratory Problems